LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 .. sourcecode:: python

-    from sys import stdin, exc_info
+    from sys import stdin
     from time import sleep

     from smartcard.ReaderMonitoring import ReaderMonitor, ReaderObserver

-    try:
     print "Add or remove a smartcard reader to the system." print "This program will exit in 10 seconds" print ""
     readermonitor = ReaderMonitor()
     readerobserver = printobserver()
     readermonitor.addObserver( readerobserver )

     sleep(10)

     # don't forget to remove observer, or the
     # monitor will poll forever...
     readermonitor.deleteObserver(readerobserver)

     print 'press Enter to continue'
     stdin.readline()

-    except error:
-        print exc_info()[0], ': ', exc_info()[1]

 Smart Cards
 ***********